 Do you ever feel like you're constantly preparing the people you're dating for their next relationship?
 They're never quite ready to 'put a label' on things, they're afraid to commit or they just can't handle settling down right now.
-And yet, two months after you've broken up, they're walking down the aisle?
+And yet, just months after you've broken up, they're walking down the aisle?

 You're a relationship fluffer.

 There ain't nothin' easy about these Sunday mornings.

-Once upon a time, dating had a linear progression whereby two people would go on a date - perhaps to the movies or for a meal - get to know one another, fall into a relationship and then spend lazy Sundays together drinking tea and reading the papers.
+Once upon a time, dating had a linear progression whereby two people would go on a date, get to know one another, fall in love and spend lazy Sundays together drinking tea and reading the papers.

 These days, Sundays are either full of fear from last night's antics or they're used to put a potential relationship to the test.

-You've bumped into each other or nights out, you've met for cocktails**, you've watched the match over pints - but will you like one another whilst sober on a Sunday?
+You've bumped into each other or nights out, you've met for cocktails**, you've torn up the dancefloor together - but will you like one another whilst sober on a Sunday?